salaheddin-darwish/salaheddin-darwish.github.io/README.md

 # Summary about me

 Cyber Security matters is my passion.
-I am a lecturer (assistant Professor) at Information Security Group (ISG), Royal Holloway University of London.
-I have been teaching some modules related to cyber security such as computer and network security, access control, security protocols, data security,etc. I have been involved in different research projects tackling various topics in Blockchain and Distributed ledger technologies, wireless networks, security, IoT, privacy, risk and threats modelling.
+I am workin a senior cyber and information security risk analyst at IT services, Royal Holloway University of London.
+Also I am a lecturer (assistant Professor) at Information Security Group (ISG)  where I have taught  a number of modules related to cyber security such as computer and network security, access control, security protocols, data security,etc. I have been involved in different research projects tackling various topics in Blockchain and Distributed ledger technologies, wireless networks, security, IoT, privacy, risk and threats modelling.

 # Education & Experience